informalsystems/ghere/README.md

 ghere init

 # Add a local copy of https://github.com/org/repo.
 Does not sync anything at
 # this point - just adds it to the local collection.
+Idempotent.
 ghere add org/repo

-# The --warn-on-exists flag will only generate a warning if a repository already
+# The --fail-on-exists flag will cause ghere to exit with an error if the
-# exists in the collection, as opposed to the default behavior which is to exit
+# repository already exists in the collection, as opposed to its default
-# with an error.
+# behavior of notifying.
-ghere add --warn-on-exists org/repo
+ghere add --fail-on-exists org/repo

 # Fetch the code, metadata, plus all latest issues, pull requests and comments
 # for all configured repositories.
 By default, this does not output pretty JSON.